theolivenbaum/resin/README.md

 ## APIs

-There is both an in-proc, NHibernate-like API, in that there are sessions, a factory, and the notion of a unit of work, as well as fully fledged JSON-friendly HTTP API following the principle that "what you can do locally your should also be able to do remotely".
+Resin offers both an in-proc, NHibernate-like API, in that there are sessions, a factory, and the notion of a unit of work, as well as fully fledged JSON-friendly HTTP API, in an attempt to follow the principle of what you can do locally your should also be able to do remotely.

 ## Apps